HMS-Data-Club/Fall-2022/README.md

 # Data Analysis Club (Fall 2022)

-This repository contains the resources/materials for the [Data Analysis Club (Fall 2022)](https://computationalbiomed.hms.harvard.edu/education/data-analysis-club/).
+This repository contains the materials/resources for the [Data Analysis Club (Fall 2022)](https://computationalbiomed.hms.harvard.edu/education/data-analysis-club/).
+It is organized by [sessions](#session-materials)

 ## About Data Club